AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service, in order to allow organizations to adhere to secure email requirements.

 Copy the value of <code>

 Use the following cURL command to get the refreshToken.
-You need to replace the tenantID, clientID and clientSecret with the values for your account, as well as the value for <code>
+Replace the tenantID, clientID, and clientSecret with the values for your account, and the value for <code>

 :